 How can I make sure that the windows or doors that I am purchasing are in fact impact-resistant products?

 For a window or door system to be considered impact-resistant certified, it must meet testing standards set forth by the American Society for Testing and Materials (ASTM).
 One of the most rigorous requirements comes from the Florida Building Code which, given the increase in frequency and strength of hurricanes in recent years, has incorporated many of the lessons learned from prior hurricane-driven disasters.
 The Florida Building Code, for example, requires that every exterior opening in a structure be protected against wind-borne debris.
 This protection can be accomplished by either storm shutters or by impact-resistant windows and doors.
-To learn whether or not a product is considered impact resistant, ask your window dealer for a copy of the Notice of Acceptance (NOA) issued by the Miami-Dade County.
+To learn whether a product is considered impact resistant, ask your window dealer for a copy of the Notice of Acceptance (NOA) issued by Miami-Dade County.
 The NOA is the document issued by the County which provides specific information, including dimensions, parts, materials, accessories and installation guidelines, about the particular product in question.
-The NOA certifies whether or not the product has passed the impact-resistant test.
+The NOA certifies whether the product has passed the impact-resistant test.
 This product also sets forth an expiration date until which the approval has been issued for.
 NOAs can be downloaded at the Miami-Dade County's website.

 The test for large missiles consists of firing, from a cannon, a six-foot, 9-pound 2x4 piece of lumber at the window system at 50 feet per second.
 Basically, the window system must remain intact after the lumber makes impact against the window glazing.
 The small missiles test, on the other hand, exposes the window system to a variety of impacts with 30 pieces of roof gravel at approximately 80 feet per second.